1492: Conquest of Paradise

-1492: Conquest of Paradise is a 1992 epic historical drama film directed and produced by Ridley Scott and starring Gérard Depardieu, Armand Assante, and Sigourney Weaver.
-It portrays a version of the travels to the New World by the Genovese-Castillian explorer Christopher Columbus and the effect this had on indigenous peoples.
+1492: Conquest of Paradise is a 1992 epic historical drama film directed by Ridley Scott, written by Roselyne Bosch and starring Gérard Depardieu, Armand Assante, and Sigourney Weaver.
+It portrays the travels to the New World by the Italian explorer Christopher Columbus and the effect this had on Indigenous peoples.

 The film was released to celebrate the 500th anniversary of Columbus' voyage.
-The premiere debuted less than two months after Christopher Columbus: The Discovery by John Glen, often leading to confusion between the two films.
-The film received mixed to negative reviews, with particular criticism aimed at the film's historical inaccuracies.
+It debuted less than two months after the film Christopher Columbus: The Discovery, often leading to confusion between the two.
+The film received mixed reviews, with particular criticism aimed at the film's historical inaccuracies.

 Plot

 Aware that the world is round, Christopher Columbus lobbies for a trip westward to Asia, but lacks a crew and ship.
 The Catholic theologians at the University of Salamanca heavily disapprove of Columbus's plan, not being keen on ideas that go against the writings of Ptolemaeus.
 Columbus is approached by Martín Pinzón, a shipowner from Palos, who introduces him to the banker Santángel, to whom Queen Isabella I owes money.
 Columbus meets with the queen, who grants him his journey in exchange for his promise to bring back sufficient amounts of riches in gold.

 Columbus deceives many crewmen by telling them that the voyage will only last seven weeks.
-Three ships depart.
+Three ships pass.
 Nine weeks go by with no sign of land.
 The crew becomes restless and edges toward mutiny.
 He tries to reinvigorate them with an inspiring speech, coinciding with a fast wind, which goads the men to return to their duties.
 At night, Columbus notices mosquitoes on the deck, indicating that land is not far off.
 Suddenly, out of the mist they see the lush vegetation and sandy beaches of Guanahani.

 The Europeans befriend the local natives, who show them gold they have collected.
 Columbus teaches one of them Spanish so that they are able to communicate.
 He then informs them that he will return to Spain, which will be followed by the arrival of many more Europeans.
 Columbus leaves behind a group to begin the colonisation of the Americas.
 Back in Spain, he receives a high honour from the queen and has dinner with the council.
 They express disappointment with the small amount of gold he brought back, but the queen approves of his gifts.
 On the second expedition, Columbus takes 17 ships and over 1,000 men with him to the island; however, all the crewmen left behind are found to have been killed.
 When the tribe is confronted by Columbus and his troops, they tell him that another tribe came and killed them.
-Columbus chooses to believe them, but his commanding officer Moxica is not convinced.
+Columbus chooses to believe them, but his arrogant aristocratic subordinate Moxica is not convinced.
 They begin to build the city of La Isabela and eventually manage to hoist the town bell into its tower.